ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-5/README.md

     #include <Wire.h>
     #include <BMP180.h>

-    BMP085 bmp;               // create a sensor object (085 is not a typo)
+    // create a sensor object (085 is not a typo) and set I2C pins for communication BMP085 bmp;
-    #define SDA 46            // ...and set its I2C pin connections
+    #define SDA 46
     #define SCL 45
     ```
 2. Also add these lines in the ```setup()``` section:
     ```
-   	Wire.begin(SDA, SCL);   // set up the I2C protocol to communicate with sensors
-    bmp.begin();            // start communicating with the BMP180 sensor
+    Wire.begin(SDA, SCL);   // set up the I2C protocol to communicate with sensors bmp.begin();            // start communicating with the BMP180 sensor
     ```